pymc-devs/pymc/docs/source/contributing/review_pr_pymc_examples.md

   - **No** URLs pointing to PyMC/Aesara/ArviZ docs
   - A post directive with tags and categories and MyST target at the top of the notebook
   - A watermark with all relevant libraries for reproducibility at the bottom of the notebook
-* Check CI is passing
+* Check CI is passing and the notebook is being checked by pre-commit
 * Proofread changes (once no significant rewriting is needed)